YouAreNotHere/YetiCrab/README.md

      await seedAttractions();
      ```

-2. Ensure that the file `app/backend/src/attractions/attractions.seed.ts` is uncommented and contains the seed data logic.
+2. Ensure that the file `app/backend/src/attractions/attractions.seed.ts` is commented.

 3. Start the application.
 The seed data will be added to the database during initialization.